-The Company exists principally to provide management services to its subsidiaries within CCD, the largest being PPC.
-The going concern assumption for the Company is therefore interlinked with that for PPC.
-In PPC, lending to customers ceased on 10 May 2021 and any remaining balances in relation to customer receivables were written off prior to the end of 2021 as no further collections activity was being performed, following which PPC ceased to trade.
-As a result, the Company ceased its service provisioning trade at the end of the financial year and it is not intended for the Company to trade for the foreseeable future and it is expected the Company will be placed into formal wind down proceedings in the near future.
+The Company ceased trading at the end of the financial year following the decision to stop lending and collect out on the remaining loan book.
+The remaining loan book was written off in advance of the balance sheet date.
+It is not intended for the Company to trade for the foreseeable future and it is expected the Company will be placed into formal wind down proceedings in the near future.
 The directors have reviewed the going concern basis and have therefore presented the financial statements on a basis other than going concern.
 The directors do not consider that this has led to any material differences than if they were prepared on a going concern basis.
-Further details on the basis of preparation are provided on page 24.
+Further details on the basis of preparation are provided on page 29.